PI-Victor/PI-Victor.github.io/static/home.md

 ##### Professional interests

-> I'm interested in Rust/Go/C++ low level applications in domains where latency
+Specializing in low-level software engineering with languages like Rust, Go, and C++, my primary interests lie in areas requiring high performance and minimal latency.
+These include, but are not limited to, containerization, distributed systems, virtualization, and networking stack components.
-> and performance matter, such as, but not limited to: (open-source) projects
+Additionally, I am receptive to opportunities in embedded software development.

-> related to containers, distributed systems, or lower-level software such as
+##### Availability:

-> cgroups, virtualization, or networking stack components.
-I'd also be open and
+I am open to roles that offer a maximum of one or two days per week in an office, preferably located in the regions of Aargau, Zurich, or Luzern.

-> would like to work in embedded software development.
+##### Expertise:

-> If the job is not fully remote, I'm ok with being in the office one or two
+While I possess extensive experience in infrastructure engineering and operations, my current focus is on providing mentorship and advice in this field rather than pursuing hands-on roles.
+I am specifically not seeking positions in DevOps, Infrastructure, or Cloud Engineering.

-> days a week max in the Aargau, Zurich, Luzern region.
+##### Communication:

-> Although i have plenty of experience in infrastructure engineering and ops,
+I prioritize roles that are clearly defined; as such, I will only respond to messages from recruiters that include a comprehensive job description.

-> i'm only open to advise and mentor others in this domain, but not work in it
+##### Technology Preferences:

-> ever again.
-I am NOT a DevOps/Infra/Cloud engineer.
+I have a strong inclination for languages that prioritize performance, and I am less enthusiastic about using languages like Java, Ruby, or PHP.
+I also prefer to minimize work involving Terraform, YAML files, or CI pipelines in Groovy.

 * Remote - Part time contracting/consulting work
 * Remote - Full time opportunities if they match the `interested in`